Hormonal chin acne

 Hormonal chin acne specialists

-Now that could be a dermatologist but all they are going to offer you are prescription treatments that mask rather than fix your underlying skin problem.
+Now, that could be a dermatologist, but they will offer you prescription treatments that mask rather than fix your underlying skin problem.

-We can help you get your hormones tested (saliva or urine) at the correct time of your menstrual cycle, pinpoint your hormone imbalances, and create a personalised natural supplement program for you just like we have for more than 1000 other women in Australia and worldwide.
+We can help you get your hormones tested (saliva or urine) at the correct time of your menstrual cycle, pinpoint your hormone imbalances, and create a personalised natural supplement program for you as we have for more than 1000 other women in Australia and worldwide.

 And this includes social media icons Sarah Stevenson (Tilse) from Sarah’s Day and Louise Aubery from MyBetterSelf.